 Nowadays, a large number of people are happy with the 1 Crore term insurance cover.
 At the same time, the result of buying a life insurance cover without measuring the financial status and premature death may cause the dependent's lives to be devastating.
 Well, it looks like a smart choice to get insurance cover at low premium rates.
 In reality, one receives such a large cover without getting a big hole in the pocket.Read more

-Apart from this, the question arises, is the Rs.1 Crore Term Insurance cover is enough for you?
+Apart from this, the question arises, is the 1 Crore Term Insurance cover enough for you?
 Will this cover amount be sufficient to fulfill all your family’s requirements when you are not around?
 Let’s discuss in detail:

 Nowadays, no particular reason is there to track this figure.
 It may be adequate in the case of one person and won’t be sufficient for another person.
 You can only estimate the cover or amount after considering your future liabilities and the life objectives planned for your loved ones.
 This is the reason it is important to purchase term insurance on the first go.
 What in case if home finances/ loans or other associated expenses such as child’s marriage, higher education, and spouse’s retirement requirements exceed this amount of coverage?
 In such situations, the ‘figure of benchmark’ will not work and fall short.

 Several people would suggest you purchase term insurance that is 15 – 20X your yearly salary i.e., the simple thumb rule, but it is not the right formula to compute.
 The threshold amount can be Rs.50 lacs, Rs.1 Crore, or Rs.2 Crores.
-The amount of cover will differ from person to person depending on the individual’s income, dependant members, and financial and life objectives in the future.
-You can easily calculate the amount of term insurance using the following formula:
+The amount of cover will differ from person to person depending on the individual’s income, dependent members, and financial and life objectives in the future.
+You can easily calculate term insurance premium using the following formula: